 Aphids are another pest that could cause disease in your lemongrass plant.
 It feeds on the leaves causing yellow or brown spots.
-To remove them, blast them off with water or spray with neem oil.
+To remove them, blast them off with water or spray them with neem oil.

 How To Grow Thick Lemongrass Stalks – ensure you choose the right variety.
 West Indian Lemongrass grows thick stalks.
 Check the ideal growing conditions favored by lemongrass and allow the plant to grow for a number of seasons for thicker stalks.

 Lemongrass is really one of the easiest plants to grow when provided with the right growing conditions.
-Once established it’s low maintenance and a vigorous producer so you will always have lemongrass available for Asian inspired dishes and lemongrass tea.
+Once established it’s low maintenance and a vigorous producer so you will always have lemongrass available for Asian-inspired dishes and lemongrass tea.
 Why not give it a try?